kilpio/fabric-starter-builds/README.md

-Jenkinsfile and job DSL to create Fabric Starter build job in Jenkins.
+Jenkinsfile and job DSL-script to create Fabric Starter build job in Jenkins.

 See:
 <https://plugins.jenkins.io/job-dsl/>

 <https://plugins.jenkins.io/xml-job-to-job-dsl/>

-for more detainls on how to manage Jenkins job DSL.
+for more detainls on how to manage Jenkins job DSL scripts.